-The richness of coconut milk when cooked with spices, adds so much texture, giving it a sweet-spicy flavor that simply tantalizes your taste buds.
+It’s a thick luscious curry made using eggs, coconut milk, aromatic spices like cinnamon, ginger, and cardamom – Simply Said … It’s Yummmm!!The richness of coconut milk when cooked with spices, adds such velvety texture, giving it a sweet-spicy flavor that simply tantalizes your taste buds.

 To top it, you add boiled-sauteed eggs along with sauteed potatoes and you are in taste heaven!